 What type of game is Infinite Dungeon Crawler?

-Infinite Dungeon Crawler (IDC) is a turn-based, immersive and very re-playable RPG made for mobile and PC.
+Infinite Dungeon Crawler (IDC) is a turn-based, immersive and very re-playable RPG made for mobile devices and PC’s.
 You can battle tons of monsters and customize your characters in ways you wouldn’t believe.
 That’s one of our favorite parts of the game.
 Lovers of Dungeons & Dragons will feel very at home with our extensive choices for weaponry, classes, and stats.

 So I’ve played other dungeon crawlers.
 What makes this one different?